Edwin Grozier: Richeson murder and execution

 The New England Historical Society wrote of the coverage of the 1911 murder of Avis Linnell by Clarence Richeson, saying, '"the crusading newspaper editor of The Boston Post, Edwin Grozier, brought him to grief...[putting] his reporters on the story.
 They found Richeson bought cyanide from a druggist in Newtown, Mass...the Post demanded a police investigation into the death of Avis Linnell."'
 Richeson ultimately confessed, and was executed.

 Charles Ponzi scheme

-In 1920, under the leadership of his son, Richard Grozier, who had been day-to-day head of the paper since 1920, the Post won the Pulitzer Prize for Meritorious Public Service after exposing Charles Ponzi as a fraud.
+Grozier suffered a severe physical breakdown in 1920, leaving day-to-day control of the Post to his son, Richard Grozier.
+Under the younger Grozier, the Post won the Pulitzer Prize for Meritorious Public Service after exposing Charles Ponzi as a fraud.
 The newspaper expose covered individuals with political and financial ties to the scheme.
 Many community members, including authorities, did not believe the allegations, made during the papers investigation, until "the bubble burst," leaving millions of dollars in public money lost, as a large Trust company failed.

+The Post was rewarded for its role in exposing Ponzi's fraud with the first Pulitzer Prize for a Boston paper.
+It would be the only time that a Boston paper would win the Public Service prize until 2003.
+Richard initially claimed he guided the investigation under instructions from his father, but Edwin wrote a signed editorial for the June 2 edition which stated that his son had been in complete control of the paper for the entire time.